На русском языке

 ~ \rho_{g0} = \frac{4\pi G }{c} =2.796696\cdot 10^{-18} \, \mathrm {m^2/(s\cdot kg)} .

-As in electromagnetism, the characteristic impedance of free space plays the dominant role in all radiation processes, such as in a comparison of radiation impedance of gravitational wave antennas to the value of this impedance in order to estimate the coupling efficiency of these antennas to free space.
-The numerical value of this impedance is extremely small, and therefore it is very hard up to now to make receivers with proper impedance matching.
+As in electromagnetism, the characteristic impedance of free space plays dominant role in all radiation processes.
+One example being, a comparison of radiation impedance of gravitational wave antennas to the value of characteristic impedance of free space in order to estimate the coupling efficiency of antennas to free space.
+The numerical value of characteristic impedance of free space is extremely small and therefore it is very difficult to make gravitational radiation receivers with appropriate impedance matching.

 Applications